amerck/bhr-docker/docs/bhr_install.md

     BHR_IDENT=bhr
     BHR_TEMPLATE=/code/templates/template.mako

+!!!note
+    Do not modify the `BHR_HOST` variable.
+This name is used internally by Docker, and changing this can cause BHR to break.

 Change the `POSTGRES_PASSWORD` and `DATABASE_URL` variables to a secure password.
 This will be the password that is used by PostgreSQL.

 ## Starting PostgreSQL